aolaleye/bamazon/README.md

 * Upon running the command, the app prompts the supervisor to select between two options:
     * __View Product Sales By Department__
         * The app displays a summarized table of the SQL Database Data directly in the console.
+        * Aside from the Department ID, Department Name and Overhead Costs, the table also includes a Total Sales column, which groups products sales by department, and a Total Profit column, which is calculates the difference between Overhead Costs and Product Sales.

     * __Create New Department__
         * This choice allows the supervisor to create a new department.